Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Introduction

+In separate papers, we investigated accretion onto CTTSs V2129 Oph and BP Tau, where the magnetic field configuration has been obtained from observations and is fixed (Romanova et al. 2011a; Long et al. 2011).
+In both cases, the octupolar component is not very strong relative to the dipole component.
+In this paper, we perform a systematic study of different combinations of the dipole and octupole components.
+In particular, we show our result for the case when the octupolar component strongly dominates.

-Section~2 describes the simulation method and the magnetic field configurations.
+Section 2 describes the simulation method and the magnetic field configurations.
 Section~3 presents our results for different combinations of dipole and octupole fields.
-Section~4 shows examples of the phase shifts that are possible in the light curves of stars with complex fields.
-Section~5 summarizes and discusses our most important results.
+Section~4 is devoted to the analysis of phase shifts in stars with complex fields.
+Section~5 summarizes and discusses our results.